diegoortizmatajira/LYRD-lua/README.md

   directly from Neovim.
 - **Syntax Highlighting** (`treesitter.lua`): Leverages Treesitter for advanced syntax highlighting and parsing.
+- **Task Management** (`tasks.lua`): Includes robust task management capabilities through `overseer.nvim`.
+It supports a variety of task types out-of-the-box, including VSCode tasks, Make, Mage (go), Maven, and Cake Frosting (dotnet), enabling developers to seamlessly configure and monitor their workflows.
+- **External Tool Integrations**:
+  - **Docker** (`docker.lua`): Provides seamless integration with Docker through language servers for Dockerfile and Docker Compose.
+It includes support for linting with `hadolint` and a terminal-based UI powered by `lazydocker`.
+  - **Kubernetes** (`kubernetes.lua`): Enables interaction with Kubernetes clusters using `k9s` for cluster management and Helm support for configuration.
+  - **File Tree** (`filetree.lua`): Features the `nvim-tree` plugin for enhanced file browsing, with additional support for terminal-based file managers like `yazi`.
+  - **Tmux** (`tmux.lua`): Integrates with Tmux for seamless pane navigation and manipulation using `vim-tmux-navigator` and `smart-splits.nvim`.
+  - **Fuzzy Finder** (`telescope.lua`): Offers advanced file and content search capabilities enhanced by `telescope-fzf-native`.
+It supports a wide range of integrations, including LSP features, code outlines, and snippet selection.

 This centralized approach ensures that developers can access all essential tools and features without needing to switch contexts or install additional